BytomDAO/shuttle/README.md

 ### 2.3 Build from source code

-This BTM swap tool is still in beta, so repository code will be changed frequently.
+Shuttle is still in beta, so repository code will be changed frequently.
 You can build tool from source code directly.

 ```shell
 $ git clone https://github.com/Bytom/shuttle.git $GOPATH/src/github.com/shuttle